Manhattan Broadcasting Listed by akira Ransomware Group

 - Let remediation specialists handle takedown requests across data brokers and leak sites for you while you focus on securing accounts.

 The incident underscores that ransomware groups continue to treat personal employee data as a profitable secondary weapon.
 Taking concrete steps now limits how far any single breach can reach.
-DoxxScan by GalaxyWarden delivers continuous monitoring across 15.4 billion breach records and more than 100 platforms, AI-powered identity-chain mapping that connects scattered online handles to real identities, and hands-on remediation by specialists who manage takedowns, all with household coverage that includes children’s gaming accounts.
+DoxxScan by GalaxyWarden delivers continuous monitoring across 13.1 billion+ breach records and more than 100 platforms, AI-powered identity-chain mapping that connects scattered online handles to real identities, and hands-on remediation by specialists who manage takedowns, all with household coverage that includes children’s gaming accounts.
 Starting protective measures promptly can prevent today’s corporate leak from becoming tomorrow’s family crisis.

 Related breaches

-RISE Architecture Listed by akira Ransomware Group
+Kessler Creative Listed by coinbasecartel Ransomware Group